emilynpark/cse15l-lab-reports/labreport1.md

 ## Remotely Connecting

 Use the following link to look up your course-specific account for CSE 15L: https://sdacs.ucsd.edu/~icc/index.php Upon logging in with your TritonLink Username and PID, you should be presented with a page with the headline "Account Lookup Results."
-Locate the section titled "Additional Accounts" and click on the button containing text beginning with > cse15lsp23.
+Locate the section titled "Additional Accounts" and click on the button containing text beginning with "cse15lsp23."
+Proceed to use the Global Password Change Tool(you will need your username beginning with "cse15lsp23" for this step).
+It may take several minutes for your password change to be completely processed.

+After you've ensured that your password has successfully been reset, you will proceed to remotely connect to the server.

+Note that if you're using Windows, you will need to install git for Windows using the following link: https://gitforwindows.org/

+Run the following command in the terminal: ssh <username>@ieng6.ucsd.edu(replacing username with your specific username).